 Why I am an Opportunity Maker, NOT an Opportunist

-As a child, my parents used to think I can not say NO enough.I think they were right, and that was for a reason.
+As a child, my parents used to think I can’t say enough NOs!
+I think they were right, and that was for a reason.
 I figured out if I take whatever life throws at me and turn it to something I want, I can have anything.
 And when it came to building my career path, I thought maybe I can build my own career with the only thing that I was good at.
 So, I became an Opportunity Maker and refused to be an Opportunist.

-Of course, by Opportunity I mean Business Opportunity which is a time or set of circumstances that makes it possible to bring people more together, make high effect movements, build companies, gather teams, generate revenue and growth, and so on.
+Of course, by Opportunity, I mean Business Opportunity which is a time or set of circumstances that makes it possible to bring people more together, make high effect movements, build companies, gather teams, generate revenue and growth, and so on.

-Opportunism on the other hand means a whole different story.
+Opportunism, on the other hand, means a whole different story.
 An Opportunist is a person who takes advantage of opportunities as and when they arise, regardless of planning or principle.
-In other words it is the conscious policy and practice of taking selfish advantage of circumstances –with little regard for principles, or with what the consequences are for others.
+In other words, it is the conscious policy and practice of taking selfish advantage of circumstances –with little regard for principles, or with what the consequences are for others.

 So what it exactly means to be an Opportunity Maker?
-Well, it involves pattern seeking.
+Well, it involves pattern-seeking.
 An Opportunity Maker deals with people outside their normal circle to find wider patterns.

 Now, like Opportunism, Opportunity Making can be a career like mine or a lifestyle based on mutuality.
 The wise Kare Anderson in her book Mutuality Matters: How can You Create More Opportunity, Adventure & Friendship With Others, described how we can all benefit from this kind of lifestyle.
-The book in a nut shell emphasizes TRUE caring about the others in professional ways.
+The book, in a nutshell, emphasizes TRUE caring about the others in professional ways.
 You can watch below short TED talk to get a picture of Kare’s powerful message.

-- Collaborate > It take what I call it “professionalism” to work with others in a healthy way.
+- Collaborate > It takes what I call “professionalism” to work with others in a healthy way.
 Building a professional healthy relationship with others means we take the lead make everyone a leader in such a way that not only everyone can benefit from a mutual project, but they feel awesome!

-- Connect > Some ancient religious stories say that when God was creating humans, he put a bit of his breath into the human soul, making it a live and beautiful.
+- Connect > Some ancient religious stories say that when God was creating humans, he put a bit of his breath into the human soul, making it alive and beautiful.
 I believe there is something in everyone that makes them have the capacity to be great, good, and worthy of a mutual relationship.
 And I believe if we give them the chance, they will connect with us one way or another.

 - Appreciate > There is nothing original that we do.
 Our minds made to take pieces and combine them (hopefully) creative.
-It no different whether we come up with a brand new idea, or build a company from the scratch.
+It is no different whether we come up with a brand new idea, or build a company from scratch.
 There is always some else involved.
-We should all appreciate all pieces when we make a whole.
+We should all appreciate all the pieces when we make a whole.

 What other thoughts can you bring to this conversation?
 Share your thoughts, ideas, inspirations, challenges, and solutions on being on Making Opportunities.